Chiang Mai Travel Tips for Students: Visa, Climate & Local Guide

 Great weather all year through

 (early June to end of October).
-Average temperature 25.5C.
-The wettest month is September.
+Average temperature 25.5°C. The wettest month is September.
 This can also be a very pleasant season to stay.
-It almost never rains more then 1 or 2 hours a day, and it is a bit cooler and everything in the nature is blooming
+It almost never rains more than 1 or 2 hours a day, and it is a bit cooler and everything in nature is blooming.Once you choose your preferred season to visit, you can check our Thai massage course schedule Chiang Mai to book your corresponding training dates.

 Visa for Thailand